-If there is one thing that can get people running around and flailing their arms in fear, it is the presence of a wasp.
-If a wasp feels that its nest is at risk, its natural reaction is to sting.
-Unfortunately, wasp stings can be excruciating, and in some cases, can lead to severe allergic reactions.
+One thing that can get people running around and flailing their arms in fear is the presence of a wasp.
+If a wasp feels its nest is at risk, its natural reaction is to sting.
+Unfortunately, wasp stings can be excruciating and in some cases, can lead to severe allergic reactions.
 But wasps actually play quite a vital role in our environment.
-Wasps are natural predators of other insects and help control caterpillars and greenfly, and they also play a critical role as a pollinator.
+Wasps are natural predators of other insects and help control caterpillars and greenflies, and they also play a critical role as a pollinator.
 Pollination is essential as it leads to the production of the fruits we eat.
-And, pollination creates seeds that will make more plants.
+And pollination creates seeds that will make more plants.
 Sometimes, however, it can feel like there are just too many wasps in our yards.
-And, when those wasps start to make their way inside our homes, we begin to panic.
+And when those wasps start to make their way inside our homes, we panic.
 So, how can I control wasps around my home?

 6 Ways to Control Wasps Around Your Home

-As we said, wasps play a vital role in pollinating plants and getting rid of garden pests.
-But, they do attack when provoked.
+As we said, wasps are vital in pollinating plants and removing garden pests.
+But they do attack when provoked.
 So, removing a nest is not a do-it-yourself job.
-If you try to knock down the nest yourself, it can backfire, and you can find yourself running for cover.
+If you try to knock down the nest, it can backfire, and you can find yourself running for cover.

 Wasp Controlling Tips and Tricks